cnguyen46/FarMart/README.md

 This is the project for class CSCE 156 - SEC 150.
 The project should be used for stuyding purpose.
-I won't hold any responsible if you copy this project for your own assignment.
+Copying the code on here for submiting the assignment is prohibited, and I won't hold any responsible if you are caught.

 ## Phase 1:
 Notes: